tnichols217/notes/STAT 345/Textbook/3 - Common Distributions.md

 ## Hypergeometric $(N,K,M)$

-Predicts likelihood of selecting $x$ successes after
+Predicts likelihood of selecting $x$ successes after $K$ trials of selecting from a population of $N$ with $M$ samples within that are successes without replacement.

 Given $x=0,1,2,...,K;\quad M-(N-K)\le x\le M;\quad N,M,K=0,1,2,...$
 - $N$ is the population size